lxysl/VITA-E/README.md

 This is the repository that contains source code for the VITA-E project website.

-**VITA-E: A Dual-Model Framework for Real-Time, Interruptible, and Concurrent Human-Robot Interaction**
+**VITA-E: Natural Human-Robot Interaction with Concurrent Seeing, Hearing, Speaking, and Acting**

 ## About

-VITA-E is a novel dual-model framework designed to enable flexible and robust human-robot interaction in real-time.
-The framework addresses the limitations of current Vision-Language-Action (VLA) models that struggle with real-time interruptions and concurrent task execution.
+VITA-E breaks through the rigid interaction paradigm of current Vision-Language-Action models with a dual-model architecture that enables robots to simultaneously see, hear, speak, and act while handling real-time user interruptions—mimicking human-like multitasking.
+Demonstrated on physical humanoid robots with 100% success rates on critical interruption tasks, VITA-E represents a fundamental leap toward natural, responsive robotic assistants that truly collaborate with humans in complex, dynamic scenarios.

 ## Website License